nataliehdez11/nataliehdez11.github.io/_pages/teaching.md

 author_profile: true
 ---

-## Teaching Interests

-American politics, political behavior, public policy, public opinion, quantitative methods, and gender and sexuality in American politics.
+During my Ph.D. at Yale University, I served as a Teaching Fellow in courses on American politics, gender and politics, quantitative methods, and introductory statistics.

 ## Teaching Experience

-### Yale University

-#### PLSC 214: The Politics of American Public Policy
+### PLSC 214: The Politics of American Public Policy

-**Teaching Fellow** (Instructor: Jacob Hacker)
+**Teaching Fellow**

+*Instructor: Jacob Hacker*

 An introduction to the politics of public policy in the United States and the methodological and theoretical tools used to study it.
-The course combines political science and economic perspectives on the policymaking process with investigations of major domestic policy issues, including inequality, economic insecurity, climate change, and criminal justice.
+The course combines political science and economic perspectives on policymaking with investigations of major domestic policy issues, including inequality, economic insecurity, climate change, and criminal justice.

 ---

-#### PLSC 203: Women, Politics, and Policy
+### PLSC 203: Women, Politics, and Policy

-**Teaching Fellow** (Instructor: Andrea Aldrich)
+**Teaching Fellow**

+*Instructor: Andrea Aldrich*

 An introduction to how gender shapes politics and public policy.
-Topics include women’s political representation, political institutions, public opinion, and gendered policymaking, while also introducing students to empirical research methods in political science.
+Topics include women's political representation, political institutions, public opinion, and gendered policymaking while introducing students to empirical research methods in political science.

 ---

-#### PLSC 438/536: Applied Quantitative Research Design
+### PLSC 438/536: Applied Quantitative Research Design

-**Teaching Fellow** (Instructor: Shiro Kuriwaki)
+**Teaching Fellow**

+*Instructor: Shiro Kuriwaki*

 An advanced undergraduate and graduate course on quantitative research design.
-Students learn best practices in causal inference, prediction, and handling missing data through hands-on programming and statistical analysis applied to questions in politics, economics, and public policy.
+Students learn best practices in causal inference, prediction, and missing data through hands-on programming and statistical analysis applied to questions in politics, economics, and public policy.

 ---

-#### S&DS 100/500: Introductory Statistics
+### S&DS 100/500: Introductory Statistics

-**Teaching Fellow** (Instructor: Ethan Meyers)
+**Teaching Fellow**

+*Instructor: Ethan Meyers*

 An introduction to statistical reasoning covering descriptive statistics, experimental design, probability, hypothesis testing, confidence intervals, regression, ANOVA, and introductory programming in R through real-world applications.

+## Teaching Interests

+American politics, political behavior, public policy, public opinion, quantitative methods, gender and politics, and representation.